Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Abstract

 \section{Abstract}

 We consider the cubic Schrödinger equation posed on a product space subject to a generic Diophantine condition.
-Our analysis shows that the small-amplitude solutions undergo modified scattering to an effective dynamics governed by some interactions that do not amplify the Sobolev norms.
+Our analysis shows that the small-amplitude solutions undergo modified scattering to an effective dynamics governed by interactions that induce no growth of high-order Sobolev norms.
 This is in sharp contrast with the infinite energy cascade scenario observed by Hani--Pausader--Tzvetkov--Visciglia in the absence of Diophantine conditions.

 \ -1cm \hrule 1cm { \textwidth=4cm \hrule}